naort-dev/tradingbot/blog/2019-09-05_Moritz_updates4.md

 ## What went in to this release?

--Since we launched the Beta, we have strived to constantly improve our platform.
+-   Since we launched the Beta, we have strived to constantly improve our platform.
 Without your constant feedback this wouldn’t have been possible.
--We worked tirelessly on our authentication, security and bot deployment frameworks to give you a trading experience as smooth and error-free as possible.
+-   We worked tirelessly on our authentication, security and bot deployment frameworks to give you a trading experience as smooth and error-free as possible.
--We built a secure encryption system for your API keys so that your funds remain completely safe and untouchable to us.
+-   We built a secure encryption system for your API keys so that your funds remain completely safe and untouchable to us.
--We connected to the official Binance API so that all your funds remain safe on your exchange account and your bots merely send trade signals to Binance.
+-   We connected to the official Binance API so that all your funds remain safe on your exchange account and your bots merely send trade signals to Binance.

 [Join our Beta if that sounds like a great experience ->](https://auth.beta.trality.com/#/signup)